 Capital One Financial Corp.
-(COF) said 18 percent of its loans to consumers and businesses are in New York, New Jersey and Connecticut and may face higher losses because of Hurricane Sandy.
+(COF:US) said 18 percent of its loans to consumers and businesses are in New York, New Jersey and Connecticut and may face higher losses because of Hurricane Sandy.

 Almost $20 billion in consumer loans the bank holds for investment went to borrowers in those states, while $16.6 billion, or 45 percent, of its commercial loans are in those states, according to a securities filing today by the McLean, Virginia-based company.
 Capital One said it’s too early to estimate the actual impact.